futurice/android-best-practices/README.md

 ### IDEs and text editors

 **Use whatever editor, but it must play nicely with the project structure.** Editors are a personal choice, and it's your responsibility to get your editor functioning according to the project structure and build system.

-The most recommended IDE at the moment is [Android Studio](https://developer.android.com/sdk/installing/studio.html), because it is developed by Google, is closest to Gradle, uses the new project structure by default, is finally in stable stage, and is tailored for Android development.
+The recommended IDE is [Android Studio](https://developer.android.com/sdk/installing/studio.html) because it is developed and frequently upadted by Google, has good support for Gradle, contains a range of useful monitoring and analysis tools and is generally tailored for Android development.

+If you choose, you could use a plain text editor like Vim, Sublime Text, or Emacs.
+In that case, you will need to use Gradle and `adb` on the command line.

 Using [Eclipse ADT](http://developer.android.com/tools/help/adt.html) for Android development is no longer a good practice.
-[Google ended ADT support at the end of 2015](http://android-developers.blogspot.fi/2015/06/an-update-on-eclipse-android-developer.html) and urges users to [migrate to Android Studio](http://developer.android.com/sdk/installing/migrate.html) as soon as possible.
-You *could* still use Eclipse, but since it expects the old project structure and Ant for building, you need to configure it to work with Gradle, or if that fails, use the command line to build.
+[Google ended ADT support at the end of 2015](http://android-developers.blogspot.fi/2015/06/an-update-on-eclipse-android-developer.html) and urges users to

-You can even use a plain text editor like Vim, Sublime Text, or Emacs.
-In that case, you will need to use Gradle and `adb` on the command line.

-Whatever you use, just make sure Gradle and the new project structure remain as the official way of building the application, and avoid adding your editor-specific configuration files to the version control system.
-For instance, avoid adding an Ant `build.xml` file.
-Especially don't forget to keep `build.gradle` up-to-date and functioning if you are changing build configurations in Ant.
-Also, be kind to other developers, don't force them to change their tool of preference.
+[migrate to Android Studio](http://developer.android.com/sdk/installing/migrate.html) as soon as possible.

+Whatever your choice, avoid adding editor-specific configuration files, such as an Android Studio's `.iml` files, to the version control system as these often contain configurations specific your local machine which won't work for your colleagues.

+Ultimately, be kind to other developers; don't force them to change their tool of preference if that's how they are most productive.

 ### Libraries